-Just like Peter, I want to step out of the boat and follow Jesus when He calls me, but too often, I get distracted by the wind and the waves.
-I’m too focused on how I feel, on what I want or on what could go wrong.
+And just like Peter, I want to step out of the boat and follow Jesus when He calls me, but just like Peter, I too get distracted by the wind and the waves.
+I’m carried away by fear, on what I want or feel in the moment, or on what could go wrong.
 I lose sight of Jesus’ face and I forget His promises.
 But the more time I spend growing and learning from Him, the more I’m able to trust Him, and the more I’m able to fix my eyes on His face and recognize His voice.

-So Father, I pray that You would make me brave.
-Make me steadfast and make me brave, because I know that Your way is better.
-I know that choosing to obey and to step out of the boat to follow You will prove worth it; that it’ll produce strength, joy, faith, wisdom and fruit.
-I know that it will result in abundant life and in intimacy with You, which is ultimately the very thing that my heart and soul is longing for.
-I don’t want to be stuck inside the boat, I want to be close to You.
-I want to walk on the water with You.
-I know that this is what I want, even when the world tries to tell me that I’ll be satisfied in a thousand other places.
-Jesus, YOU are the only thing that satisfies.
-Come and fill every space in my heart and help me to choose You everyday of my life.
+So my prayer is that He would make us brave.
+That He would make us steadfast and brave, because stepping out of the boat to follow Him will prove worth it; it’ll produce strength, joy, faith, wisdom and fruit.
+I believe that it will result in abundant life and in intimacy with Him, which is ultimately the very thing that our hearts and souls are longing for.
+I don’t want to be stuck inside the boat, I want to be close to Jesus.
+I want to walk on the water with Jesus, even when the world tries to tell me that I’ll be satisfied in a thousand other places.

-And one day, I will no longer need to be brave and I will no longer need these eyes of faith.
-One day I’ll be standing beside You, with every tear wiped away, with every hurt undone, with every longing fulfilled and with a completely restored heart.
-But for now, make me steadfast and make me brave.
+And one day, we’ll no longer need to be brave and we’ll no longer need these eyes of faith.
+One day we’ll be standing beside Him, with every tear wiped away, with every hurt undone, with every longing fulfilled and with a completely restored heart.
+But for now, Jesus, make us steadfast and make us brave.